MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

 Technicians sometimes find themselves on factory floors or remote locations with poor network connectivity.
 Without strong network connectivity (bandwidth (up/down) of 1.5 Mbps or higher), technicians might experience difficulty troubleshooting and resolving problems in real time.
 Dynamics 365 Remote Assist mobile now gives technicians the ability to discuss, diagnose, and resolve issues with remote collaborators even in low bandwidth scenarios.

+> [!IMPORTANT]
+> To use the low-bandwidth feature, you must turn on the [new Microsoft Teams meeting experience](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/new-meeting-and-calling-experience-in-microsoft-teams/ba-p/1537581).

 ## What determines poor network connectivity

 Poor network connectivity is determined by the following conditions: